 Andrei Markov Contract Information:

 Signed a three-year, $17.25 million extension with the Canadiens in June 2014.

-Markov scored a power-play goal in Tuesday night's 4-2 loss to the Flyers.
+Markov scored a goal in Wednesday's 3-2 victory over the Sabres.

 To instantly reveal our fantasy analysis of every player – including Andrei Markov – simply subscribe now.

 |2016-17 Proj||37||NHL||MON||79||Subscribe now to see our 2016-17 projections for Andrei Markov|

 Age is determined on October 1st of each season.No Yes

 Andrei Markov: Past News Updates ( ▲ View most recent update )